Effective date:

 We collect and process different types of personal data depending on how you interact with us.

-- When you request a medical second opinion, we will ask for identification data (name, date of birth, contact details);
+When you request a medical second opinion, we will ask for identification data (name, date of birth,

-medical and health data (diagnoses, medical history, medications, imaging, laboratory and pathology reports, letters
+contact details); medical and health data (diagnoses, medical history, medications, imaging,

 Data collected automatically